monix/monix/docs/cancelables.md

 def scheduleOnce(initialDelay: FiniteDuration, action: => Unit): Cancelable = {
   // boolean indicating whether the unit of computation was canceled or not val isCancelled = Atomic(false)
-  // we need one BooleanCancelable for manipulating the above boolean val sub = CompositeCancelable(BooleanCancelable {
+  // we need one Cancelable for manipulating the above boolean val sub = CompositeCancelable(Cancelable {
     isCancelled := true
   })